Castcloud/Castcloud/README.md

 ## Clients
 <!-- ugh, this is bad.
 MORE -->
-A client in this specsification is a peace of software run by a user on any compatible platform.
-A client is identified by their name.
-There is no enity making sure developers get thir own name, so.
-A client is identified by their client name.
-This means that if a developer make "X Podcaster" for more than 1 platform will the client be identified as the same client software of the have the same client name.
+A client in this specsification is a piece of software run by a user on any compatible platform.
+A client is identified by its name, regardless of developer or platform.

 There are 2 client models intended for use with the API.
 Hybrid models are also possible.
 Both streaming and syncing are equal in functionality, however it is recommend implementing as much syncing functionaity as possible on your platform.
 Syncing improves userexperience as the client has a local copy of the library state.
 This increases the clients speed and enables offline functionality.